AriaSalvatrice/aria-3d-prints/Tileable Breadboard Wire Tray/README.md

 # Tileable Breadboard Wire Tray

 A tray for your leads, sorted by size, with little rulers on the side.
-It's the size of two breadboards, and has notches to tile with them.
+It's the same size as breadboards, and has notches to tile with them.

 License: CC-BY-NC-SA 4.0.